kalpesh-d/kalpesh-d/README.md

 # 💫 About Me:
-applications using popular technologies such as C, C++, Basic Python, HTML, CSS, JavaScript, Typescript & React.js.
+I am a passionate Developer with a Master's Degree in MCA.
+I know about developing software applications using popular technologies such as C, C++, Python, SQL, HTML, CSS, JavaScript, Typescript & React.js.
 I strive to learn new technologies and I am keen to apply my skills to challenging projects.
 I am a highly motivated self-starter with a strong dedication to quality.
 I am confident that I can offer great value to any organization in terms of technical expertise and creative problem-solving.<br><br>🌍  I'm based in Ahmedabad<br>✉️  You can contact me at kalpeshdhoke7@gmail.com<br>🤝  I'm open to collaborating on interesting projects<br>⚡  I'm secretly Batman... but don't tell anyone.

 ## 🌐 Socials: